stef-cruz/ci_milestone1/README.md

 - CSS3
 Page style

+- Bootstrap v4.5
+This project used Bootstrap elements such as navbar, grid, cards, etc.

-- Sass
+- SASS
 Preprocessor used to make CSS more fun and powerful

 - JavaScript
 Some front end functionalities

 #### Other Tools

 - GitHub
-Used to store my project source code
+Used to store this project's source code

 - VS Code
 Main IDE